 Lately, I’ve been thoroughly examining my team and our process to unravel the daily rituals that we are unconsciously participating and lay it out on pen and paper.

 I have found that all the best content ideas came about by asking these 7 questions:

 1. Where will people view this content?

 Content Marketing is like Real Estate.
 It’s all about location!

 It is important to ask yourself – where will my audience see my content?

 As a digital marketer, you might be spoilt for choices when it comes to choosing a channel for your content.
 Whether it’s Facebook, Instagram, or Youtube, your content should tie in with people’s expectations from the platform.

 For instance, Instagram is a visually driven platform that demands beautiful imagery and visually appealing photos.
 Instagram users expect to see visual stories from the people and brands they choose to follow.
 So it makes sense that you create brilliant images and graphics to grab your audience’s attention.

-Hubspot’s data suggest that an user on Instagram might view videos for 30 Seconds on average.
-Whereas he could spend 45, 60 and 120 seconds on Twitter, Facebook and Youtube respectively.
+Hubspot’s data suggest that a user on Instagram might view videos for 30 Seconds on average.
+Whereas he could spend 45, 60, and 120 seconds on Twitter, Facebook, and Youtube respectively.

 2. How are people interacting with each other?